 A product that works well for its customers doesn’t need a fancy branding and visual appearance.

 A website that has valuable content or works as a service doesn’t need a complex design.

-Any process that plays role in your product impacts your business metrics and if we talk about cases where your customers need to fill out a form, go through a questionnaire, or just interact with other members of a community they need a simple set of tools or features to do that.
-Data input design patterns I went through in this article help to achieve this without going into too much of visual details.
+Any process that plays a role in your product impacts your business metrics.
+If we talk about cases where your customers need to fill out a form, go through a questionnaire, or interact with other community members, they need a simple set of tools or features to do that.
+Data input design patterns I went through in this article help achieve this without too many visual details.

 Here are several types of Design Patterns packages that might help you.